Team

 Albert

-UF mascot
+UF Mascot

 Alumni

-Naeliz Lopez, Northwestern University
+Naeliz Lopez, University of Chicago

 Erika Wangia, UF